 This can be a bit sensitive when driving on a rough road, but the function can be disabled or its sensitivity reduced.
 There is also an emergency button for saving important clips, but it would be easier to use when driving if it clicked reassuringly.
 Sadly it’s just a touch-sensitive button like the rest, which can be a bit of a fumble.

 Image quality is excellent, even in low light conditions.
 The 412GW records in up to 1440P at 30 frames per second, but it’s perhaps at its best in 1080P at 60 frames per second, which provides extremely clear, crisp, fluid video.

 Footage can be played back on a PC alongside location details and speed info, plotted on a map.
 Handy for insurance claims.
 The footage can also be saved to a smartphone over the 412GW’s built-in WiFi.
 It’s far quicker and easier to simply plug the dash camera or SD Card into a computer, rather than connecting via a smartphone.

 Should I buy one?

-At £130 the 412GW is a bit pricier than the almost as good 312GW.
-Obviously, it does have the advantage of higher resolution and higher frame rates – but if you just want to protect yourself against bad drivers the 312GW will do the job perfectly, for £30 less.
+The 412GW is a bit pricier than the almost as good 312GW.
+Obviously, it does have the advantage of higher resolution and higher frame rates – but if you just want to protect yourself against bad drivers the 312GW will do the job perfectly, for less money.

-On the other hand, if you’re keen to record extremely high-quality, clear footage - for example, if you live in a busy town and are prone to encountering hazardous situations - then an extra £30 isn’t much.
+On the other hand, if you’re keen to record extremely high-quality, clear footage - for example, if you live in a busy town and are prone to encountering hazardous situations - then the extra cash isn't too much of a push.
 It’ll get you clearer, more fluid footage, which for a lot of dash cam buyers matters more than value - and it's still much cheaper than many inferior cameras.